 This herb is similar to ginseng in that it isn’t directly stimulating.
 The energizing effects are more subtle but make users feel as though they have a larger energy reserve to tap into.
 You can work harder for longer before eventually burning out.

-Rhodiola is best used as a daily supplement or as a pretreatment during times you know are going to be particularly demanding.
+Rhodiola is best used as a daily supplement or as a pretreatment during times you know will be particularly demanding.

-Ashwagandha (Withania somnifera), a herb used in Indian ayurvedic medicine for thousands of years, has more recently been shown to have a positive effect on cognitive function .
+Ashwagandha (Withania somnifera), a herb used in Indian ayurvedic medicine for thousands of years, has more recently been shown to positively affect cognitive function .

 Studies show that this herb is effective for ameliorating fatigue .

 This herb acts on the adrenal glands, which are responsible for producing the body’s stress hormones.
-When we’re stressed or exert lots of energy, the adrenal glands can become depleted.
+When we’re stressed or exert lots of energy, the adrenal glands can deplete.
 Ashwagandha acts by nourishing the adrenals to allow them to continue working efficiently for longer periods of time.